Jefferson Thomas

 *Jefferson Thomas was born on this date in 1942.
 He was a Black accountant and activist.

-He was the youngest of seven children from Little Rock, Arkansas, to Mr. and Mrs. Ellis Thomas.
-Thomas was a track athlete at all-Black Horace Mann High School in Little Rock (Pulaski County) when he volunteered to integrate all-white Central High School in 1957 as a sophomore.
+He was the youngest of seven children born to Mr. and Mrs. Ellis Thomas in Little Rock, Arkansas.
+Thomas was a track athlete at all-Black Horace Mann High School in Little Rock (Pulaski County) when, as a sophomore, he volunteered to integrate all-white Central High School in 1957.

 He made history as a member of the Little Rock Nine; the world watched as they braved constant intimidation and threats from those who opposed the desegregation of the formerly all-white high school.
 The Nine were harassed daily by some white students, and Thomas’s quiet demeanor made him a target for bullies at the school.
 However, he managed to finish the school year despite this torment.